GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Thunder's Whisper** (*unique*)
 $6,000 , 9 lb.
 Pike
-This pike seems to reaonate with an eerie almost silent voice.
+This pike seems to resonate with an eerie almost silent voice.
 The reach extends out 6 yards (meaning the penalty is applied to attacks within 13.5 feet).
 When pressing attack, *it can inflict a Sonic attack as well*.
 If name is known, *sonic attacks against the use have disadvantage*.

 **Tolminth** (*unique*)
 $12,000, .33 lb.
 Throwing Blade
 This well made blade features a handle of copper and bone.
 When an attack result with this weapon is the exact number required to successfully afflict a foe, *it also inflicts a sonic attack as a cracking sound can be heard for a mile*.
-If name is known, *when either attack from the weapon qualifies to inflict damage to armor, it also inflicts a foce attack.
+If name is known, *when either attack from the weapon qualifies to inflict damage to armor, it also inflicts a force attack.
 If the force attack is a critical hit, it instead inflicts knockback for xd4 feet, where X is the number of attacks successfully inflicted against the creature with the single action/reaction*.

 **Torch Of Dulzorn**
 $1,000 , 4 lb.